What makes “the best” Hawaiian coffee different?

 Special thanks to Innovate Hawaii for the much-needed grant.

-best hawaiian coffee in a persons hand
+hawaiian coffee bean in the center of a persons hand